dongikjang/kssletter/README.md

    On the CMD, type 'R' (without quotation mark) then R will be excuted
      with non-gui mode on the CMD.

- 1. downlaod  nuget Command-Line Utility at http://nuget.org/nuget.exe
+ 1. Downlaod  nuget Command-Line Utility at

+   	http://nuget.org/nuget.exe

  2. On the CMD, change directory to download folder of 'nuget.exe' and install 'chocolatey'.
    Type the following on the CMD.

 		nuget.exe install chocolatey

  3. On the CMD (not one the powershell) type the following